Just Doing My Job, Says Record-setting Nepali Climber - UrduPoint

 "I have seen many dead bodies while going up or descending the mountain," said Sherpa.

 "I am walking the same route or the same mountain," he added.
-"How would my family and children live if I met the same fate?" - Yak farmer - Sherpa grew up in Sankhuwasabha district in eastern Nepal -- a poverty-stricken and remote rural area that includes Manaslu, the world's eighth-highest mountain.
+"How would my family and children live if I met the same fate?" - Yak farmer - Sherpa grew up in Sankhuwasabha district in eastern Nepal -- an impoverished and remote rural area that includes Makalu, the world's fifth-highest mountain.

 He was farming potatoes and corn, and grazing yaks at the age of 30 -- when many of his peers were making more money on the peaks.